DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### Variable/Property/Parameter Names

 Instance names should be descriptive of what they represent.
 Single letter variable names should never be used, even for incrementers.
-If its an index, name it index.
+If it's an index, name it "index."

 ###### RIGHT:
 ```objective-c